RedisAI/FraudDetectionDemo/README.md

 - 1 [sorted set](https://github.com/RedisAI/FraudDetectionDemo/blob/master/dataloader/load.py#L35)

 ### Explore loaded reference data
-This demo comes with a RedisInsight container which is a GUI for Redis.
-Open the browser at https://localhost:8001.
+This demo bundles a [RedisInsight](https://redislabs.com/redisinsight/) container which is an intuitive GUI for Redis.
+Open a browser and point it at https://localhost:8001 and select the preloaded redis connection.

-In the CLI update execute following command
+In the CLI tool, execute the following command:
 ```bash
 >> dbsize
 (integer) 2004
 ```

 The 2004 keys make up for
 - 1000 raw reference data points
 - 1000 tensor representations of these raw data points